MCC-MATLAB/ENR261_Lectures/homeworks/Week_06/Week6-Assignments.md

 * One for the actual stress and strain curve.
 * One for the best fit line.

-The plot shall include:

-* X-axis: Distance (meters).
-* Y-axis: Height (meters).
-* A legend indicating the optimal angle and the user-defined angle as follows.
-* (No need to match colors, or line styles, simply meet the above requirements).

 ![img.png](BrassStressStrain.png)

 ### Data Files